 Stanford Acceptance Rate | Requirements, SAT/ACT Scores, GPA, & Admission

-Around 27 transfer students are typically accepted by Stanford each year out of a total of a thousand applicants.
+Around 27 transfer students are typically accepted by Stanford each year out of a thousand applicants.
 Making Stanford has a 27% Acceptance rate.

 Only 1.15% of applicants who wish to transfer to Stanford are accepted, making it one of the most selective institutions in the nation.